abdallahade1/BioViL-T-Retrieval-KD/README.md

 Large biomedical vision–language models such as **BioViL-T** achieve strong cross-modal alignment between chest radiographs and radiology reports, but their size makes them impractical to deploy on local or resource-constrained clinical hardware.
-We distil BioViL-T into **compact student encoder pairs** that preserve — and on whole-gallery retrieval, exceed — the teacher's retrieval ability at a fraction of the cost.
+We distil BioViL-T into **compact student encoder pairs** that preserve and on whole gallery retrieval, exceed the teacher's retrieval ability at a fraction of the cost.

 <p align="center">